EvaanChowdhry/ChessAutomator/README.md

 Hello, wild chess player.
 This tool is a Python script for Windows or MacOS that uses the chess engine [Stockfish](https://stockfishchess.org/) to automatically play the best move.
 In addition to that, this automator script has features that make it play like a human.
 Like levels of accuracy and delays.

+**You may have some problems with your Chrome version.
+If it doesn't work once, try it with another version, I believe it was Chrome 114.**

 Here are the different accuracy levels (1-4, stockfish, random):

 1. Level 1: 50% chance of a move being a mistake.